Updated 03 September 2020

 Could your child be due an autumn bonus of nearly two thousand pounds?
 If they're turning 18 this year, then now is the time for them to track down their Child Trust Fund.
 Article by Nick Green.

-People who have turned 18 since September 2019 can now access the Child Trust Fund set up in their name – but nearly a third of all these funds are still unclaimed.
+People who are turning 18 this September 2020 can now access the Child Trust Fund set up in their name – but nearly a third of all these funds are still unclaimed.
 Nearly two million UK children are owed a collective £2 billion of free money, with the most valuable of these ‘lost’ funds being worth nearly £2,000 each.

 Child Trust Funds were created in 2002 by Tony Blair’s Labour government, to give a financial leg-up to all children when they reach adulthood, but especially to the most disadvantaged.
 Those born after August 2002 and before August 2010 were given at least £250 at birth in the form of a voucher that could be invested in a variety of funds.
 If the voucher wasn’t activated with 12 months, it was automatically invested in one of 14 different providers.
 Parents could make deposits into their child’s Trust Fund, of between £10 and £364 a month, and on their seventh birthday children received an additional gift of £250.

 However, children in households with income of £16,190 or less received £500 on each occasion, at birth and when they turned seven years old.

 Now the first children to be enrolled in the Child Trust Fund scheme are reaching adulthood, and can access their money.
 But 1.8 million of these accounts remain unclaimed, either because the parents never knew about them, forgot about them, or moved home and lost their documents.
 As a result, around a hundred thousand children this year alone could miss out on a hugely valuable payment as they enter adulthood and independence.